Rakesh627/SparkCustomerSales/README.md

 Installation
 ------------
-Clone the repository and import the project into your IDE and update the Maven project to get all the War files.
+Clone the repository and import the project into your IDE and update the Maven project to get all the jar files required for the project.
 Importing into a IDE like eclipse automatically does this once imported.

 The project `default configuration` is on the Properites.java file with default location.
 Please modify this to your setting or use the command line paramters listed below.